laravel/docs/cache.md

 <a name="events"></a>
 ## Events

 To execute code on every cache operation, you may listen for the [events](/docs/{{version}}/events) fired by the cache.
-Typically, you should place these event listeners within your `EventServiceProvider`:
+Typically, you should place these event listeners within your application's `App\Providers\EventServiceProvider` class:

     /**
      * The event listener mappings for the application.